The Ponderings of Yaj Ekim

 255

-Whatever is left of this passion play
+Whatever is left of this passion play,

-Is really just the scratchy record of history
+Is really just the scratchy record of history,

-Singing the same predictable song over and over.
+Repeating the same predictable song over and over.

 Many would happily re-shape the garden into a kinder place,